 We provide contract drilling services to the energy industry around the globe and are a leader in offshore drilling.
-Our fleet of 48 offshore drilling rigs, including cold stacked units, consists of 32 semisubmersibles, 12 jack-ups and four dynamically positioned drillships, three of which are under construction with delivery expected in the second and fourth quarters of 2013 and in the second quarter of 2014.
-Our semisubmersible fleet includes the Ocean Onyx, which is under construction in Brownsville, Texas.
+Our fleet of 44 offshore drilling rigs, including cold-stacked units, consists of 32 semisubmersibles, seven jack-ups and five dynamically positioned drillships, four of which are under construction.
+We expect two of our new drillships to be delivered in the second and fourth quarters of 2013 and the remaining two drillships under construction to be delivered in the second and fourth quarters of 2014.
+Our semisubmersible fleet also includes the Ocean Onyx, which is under construction in Brownsville, Texas.